Pramiracetam is one of the most interesting nootropics available, offering the greatest potency of any of the racetam-class supplements.

 Stacking pramiracetam with a powerful anti-anxiety agent like aniracetam can give users heightened focus and concentration while improving mood and reducing feelings of mental strain and anxiety.
 Some users say this stack promotes social fluency and improves their public performance ability.

 Adding a choline supplement to a pramiracetam stack could have multiple benefits.
-Not only can it enhance the actions of the supplement, but it can also prevent headaches, which are the most commonly reported side effect of pramiracetam.
+Not only can it enhance pramiracetam’s effects, but it can also prevent headaches, which are the most commonly reported side effect.

 Where to Buy